stephenajulu/julzinsight.co/content/_index.md

     title: >-
       We build impactful tech products and solutions that solve complex challenges.
 seo:
-  title: Julz Insight | Tech Solutions with Software, Web, Cloud & Digital Transformation Expertise
+  title: Julz Insight | Illuminating Possibilities Through Tech and Innovation
   description: >-
    We are a tech firm & lab based in Nairobi, Kenya, with over a decade of experience with Software, Web, Cloud, Design, Open-Source & Digital Transformation Expertise.
 We build impactful tech products and solutions that solve complex challenges.
 Pioneering innovation.
 Illuminating possibilities.
   extra: